hashicorp/packer/website/source/intro/getting-started/provision.html.md

 ---
+layout: intro
+sidebar_current: intro-getting-started-provision
+page_title: Provision - Getting Started
-description: |
+description: |-
   In the previous page of this guide, you created your first image with Packer.
   The image you just built, however, was basically just a repackaging of a previously existing base AMI.
 The real utility of Packer comes from being able to install and configure software into the images as well.
 This stage is also known as the *provision* step.
 Packer fully supports automated provisioning in order to install software onto the machines prior to turning them into images.
-layout: intro
-next_title: Parallel Builds
-next_url: '/intro/getting-started/parallel-builds.html'
-page_title: Provision
-prev_url: '/intro/getting-started/build-image.html'
-...
+---

 # Provision